 See Why My Perfect Resume is a 5-Star Resume Builder

-Instead of wasting time searching for the right layout, make use of these professionally-designed templates, which you can customize to fit the job you’re applying for.
+Instead of wasting time searching for the right layout, make use of these professionally-designed templates in our resume builder, which you can customize to fit the job you’re applying for.

 This template draws attention to your skills by featuring them in the left column.
 The use of shaded colors makes the important sections pop.